lionelvillard/openwhisk-project/docs/format.md

 ### Properties

 - `sequence` (string, required): a comma-separated list of action names.
-White space characters are ignored.

    Non-fully qualified action names are resolved as described [here](#entity-name-resolution)